Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 However, this takes time.

-One of the best things you can do is create a structured driving range practice plan for improvement.
+One of the best things you can do is create a structured driving range practice plan to improve your skills.

 The practice plan should include a certain amount of time that will go into your game each week, as well as various areas of the game to work on.